 This article highlights the use of InterRail and Eurail passes in Netherlands as well as some other local options...

-The pass is valid for travel in: Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Luxembourg, FYR Macedonia, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Turkey.
+The Global InterRail Pass is valid for travel in 30 countries around Europe - Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Luxembourg, Macedonia, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Turkey.

 The InterRail pass allows free travel on most regional and local trains that do not require reservations.
 Note, it is not valid for travel in the pass holder's country of residence.
 Your ticket includes a travel report table which you need to fill out for every journey taken.

 The Interrail pass is valid for all standard NS train services in the Netherlands including Intercity and sprinter trains - see Dutch Train Types for more info.
 It is also valid for travel on other Dutch train providers including Arriva, Connexxion, Keolis, Syntus and Veolia.

 First class InterRail pass holders also get access to the NSHispeed lounges at Amsterdam central, Rotterdam and Schiphol.

 Some train services require special supplements.
 The domestic FYRA trains running Amsterdam-Schiphol-Rotterdam-Breda costs €2.30 (2nd class) or €3 (1st class) - no supplement is needed between Schiphol and Amsterdam.
 German ICE international trains (Amsterdam-Frankfurt) can be used without reservation though it is recommended to make one, especially at peak times - the cost is €4 in either class.